magiciansz/NUS-RetiMark/README.md

 ### Setup and run the Dashboard frontend

 - cd into `./dashboard/.venv`, and run `pip install -r requirements.txt`.
+- Open the `./dashboard/.env-example` file on a text editor, and create a .env file in the ./dashboard/.venv folder (if it hasn't been created).
+Copy the code from .env-example and fill up the environment variables accordingly:
+  - `EXPRESS_ENDPOINT_URL`: URL of Express backend
 - run `streamlit run home.py`.
 The dashboard listens on port 8501.

 ## Testing (For Express Backend)